serpapi/serpapi-javascript/README.md

 You can declare a global `api_key` and `timeout` value by modifying the `config` object. `timeout` is defined in milliseconds and defaults to 60 seconds.

-All functions, other than `getLocations` that doesn't require an API key, accepts an optional `api_key` and `timeout` that will take precedence over the values defined in `config`.
+All functions, other than `getLocations`, accepts an optional `api_key` and `timeout` that will take precedence over the values defined in `config`.

+`getLocations` doesn't require an API key.

 ```js
 import { config, getJson } from "serpapi";